disaac318/Rock-Paper-Scissors-The-Frontend-Challenge/README.md

 **Acme (Headlines & Buttons) — Adds Playfulness**

 -  Game-like personality: Acme's rounded, bold letterforms convey a fun, casual, and energetic tone—perfect for a game targeting users of all ages, especially younger audiences or casual players.
 -  Attention-grabbing: Ideal for use in titles like “Rock!
 Paper!
-Scissors!”, scoreboard headings, or call-to-action buttons like “Play Again.”
+Scissors!”and scoreboard headings.
 -  Web-optimized: Loads fast from Google Fonts and maintains quality on all screen sizes.

 **Helvetica (Body, Instructions, UI) — Ensures Clarity**